Coronavirus 2019 (COVID-19)

 Texas Orthopedics continues to monitor and follow CDC, state and local guidelines pertaining to COVID restrictions and risk level for communal spread.
 Based on the current guidelines and risk levels at this time, Texas Orthopedics’ mask policy is OPTIONAL for all physicians, staff and patients.

 Visiting Our Office

-- Face masks or coverings are required for all entering our facilities.
-See CDC face mask guidelines.
+- Face masks or coverings are optional for all entering our facilities.

 We're excited to be able to offer our patients a virtual visit with one of our physicians through telemedicine appointments for their orthopedic needs!
 For more information, visit our telemedicine page.

 If you are a patient of Dr. Koval or Dr. Martinez, click here for the latest information regarding your care.

 **COVID-19 BOOSTER VACCINE has been approved for use.
 We encourage immunosuppressed patients that are eligible for the booster to consider receiving the booster if they wish, using the same vaccine they received previously.
 If you received the Johnson and Johnson vaccine, pick from either the Pfizer or Moderna booster.
 There is no current guidance at this time as to how long after the initial vaccine one should wait to receive the booster.

 Texas Orthopedics Surgery Center Patients

 For the latest updates regarding procedures at our surgery center, please visit their page here.